 In elderly people, the prevalence of MAC is significantly higher, as described in the Cardiovascular Health Study (CHS), a community-based cohort study of elderly individuals (mean age, 76 y).
 The prevalence of MAC in this study was 42% and was strongly associated with the presence of cardiovascular disease (CVD).
 Among patients older than 85 years, the prevalence of MAC was 60%.
 Notably, in the Framingham Heart Study, MAC was not found in those younger than 40 years.
 In the study by Allison et al, each 10-year increase in age was associated with a 3.7-fold increase in the likelihood of MAC being present.

 Data on the prevalence of MAC in different racial groups are limited.
 A cohort that included a majority of Hispanic patients (mean age, 68 y) showed a prevalence of 26%.
-The prevalence in a cohort of ARIC patients that included only African Americans (mean age, 59 y) was 4.9%.
-According to data from the MESA cohort of patients aged 45-84 years, the prevalence of MAC was highest in whites (12%), followed by Hispanics (10%) and then African Americans (7%), and was lowest in Chinese subjects (5%).
+The prevalence in a cohort of ARIC patients that included only black individuals (mean age, 59 y) was 4.9%.
+According to data from the MESA cohort of patients aged 45-84 years, the prevalence of MAC was highest in white persons (12%), followed by Hispanic patients (10%) and then black patients (7%); it was lowest in Chinese subjects (5%).
 Racial differences were not only observed in MAC but also in other valvular calcifications in a prior study.

 Several studies have looked at associations between the presence of MAC and cardiovascular events.
-The Framingham Study followed 1197 subjects for 16 years and showed an association between MAC and cardiovascular disease (CVD), CVD death, and all-cause death.
+The Framingham Study followed 1197 subjects for 16 years and showed an association between MAC and CVD, CVD death, and all-cause death.
 Moreover, for each 1 mm increase in MAC, the risk of CVD, CVD death, and all-cause death increased by approximately 10%.

 Mortality data in patients with MAC and nonvalvular atrial fibrillation was examined in the Belgrade Atrial Fibrillation Study.
 This prospective study followed 1056 middle-aged subjects for a mean of 9.9 years.
 Significant associations were found between MAC and all-cause death, CVD death, and the composite endpoint of ischemic stroke, myocardial infarction, and all-cause death.